 We examine whether decisions made under accountability differ for self and others using lottery choice tasks that contain only positive amounts (gaining lottery), positive and negative amounts (mixed lottery) and mainly negative amounts (losing lottery).
-Accountability is ensured by letting participants hold up a sign with their seat number and their decision after the experiment.
-Perhaps surprisingly, we found that participants are significantly less risk-averse for others than themselves in the gaining lottery, and slightly less risk-averse for others in the mixed lottery.
-In the losing lottery, participants are equally risk averse for themselves as for others.
+Accountability is ensured by letting participants hold up a sign with their decision after the experiment.
+We find that when being accountable towards the public, participants are more risk averse for others than for themselves in the gaining, mixed and loosing lottery.
+However, the difference is only statistically significant in the gaining lottery.
+We also find that participants who decide for another person’s outcome to be significantly less risk averse when being accountable than when being not accountable to the person they decided for in the gaining lottery but find no significant difference in the mixed and losing lottery.

 "People choose significantly less risk-averse in the gaining domain but choose quite as risk-averse as people who decide for their outcome in the losing as well as in the mixed domain.
 A possible reason might be that people who decide for another person start to gamble when facing gains more than people who decide for their payoff."